dlc2action

 The first thing you will want to do is train some models.
 There are three ways to run a training episode

-in dlc2action
+in dlc2action.

 Run a single episode

-We have now run a training episode with the default project parameters (read from the configuration files) and saved it in the meta files under the name
+project.run_episode('episode_1')We have now run a training episode with the default project parameters (read from the configuration files) and saved it in the meta files under the name

-.Run multiple episodes in a row
+episode_1.Run multiple episodes in a row

-project.run_episodes(['episode_2', 'episode_3', 'episode_4'])
+project.run_episodes(['episode_2', 'episode_3', 'episode_4'])That way the

-instance will not be re-created every time, which might save you some time.Continue a previously run episode
+dlc2action.task.universal_task.Taskinstance will not be re-created every time, which might save you some time.Continue a previously run episode

-In case you decide you want to continue an older episode, you can load all parameters and state dictionaries and set a new number of epochs.
+project.continue_episode('episode_2', num_epochs=500)In case you decide you want to continue an older episode, you can load all parameters and state dictionaries and set a new number of epochs.
 That way training will go on from where it has stopped and in the end the episode will be re-saved under the same name.
 Note that

-has already been trained for 300 epochs, for example, it will now run for 200 epochs more, not 500.
+num_epochsdenotes the new total number of epochs, so ifepisode_2has already been trained for 300 epochs, for example, it will now run for 200 epochs more, not 500.

 Of course, changing the default parameters every time you want to run a new configuration is not very convenient.

 And, luckily, you don't have to do that.
-Instead you can add a parameters_update
+Instead you can add a parameters_update parameter to

-(or parameters_updates
+dlc2action.project.project.Project.run_episode (or parameters_updates to

-; all other parameters generalize to multiple episodes
+dlc2action.project.project.Project.run_episodes; all other parameters generalize to multiple episodes

 in a similar way).
 The third